 If any issues are found, an investigation may be launched by CBSA officials and you may be denied entry or get detained.

 If you are found inadmissible, a report will be made by the CBSA officers detailing the reasons for your inadmissibility to the Immigration Division.

 If you are detained, you can either be held in provincial correctional facilities or in designated minimum security facilities for immigration detainees.

 The Immigration Division conducts inadmissibility hearings and detention reviews for those detained for immigration purposes.

 What Other Situations Require a CBSA Interview?

-If you lose your legal status in Canada as a temporary resident or a permanent resident under the Immigration and Refugee Protection Act (IRPA), then you may be asked to attend an interview with CBSA officials.
+If you lose your legal status in Canada as a temporary resident or a permanent resident under the Immigration and Refugee Protection Act (IRPA), you may be asked to attend an interview with CBSA officials.

-If a removal order has already been issued by the IRCC or the CBSA, then you may be asked to present at an interview to expedite the process.
+If a removal order has already been issued by the IRCC or the CBSA, you may be asked to present at an interview to expedite the process.

 Why is it Necessary to Seek Legal Representation?